goeiebook/creativelab/README.md

 ---

 I'd been in the coffee shop for an hour, and now it was time to leave.
-I packed starting walking to a different shop.
-Along the way, I passed through a park.
+I packed up and starting walking to a different shop.
+The route passes through a park.
 Spring was in the air.
 People were out.
 Two kids were trying to throw a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
 I approached them, somewhat uncharacteristically, and said "Could I show you how to throw that?"
 They handed it over.
 I hadn't thrown a boomerang in a long time.
-I made mention of that, aloud, to cover my embarassment it goes badly.
+I said so, aloud, in case of embarassment.
 I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I hand the boomerang back, "Now you try."
-The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck at the top of tree.
+The kid copies my technique and it flies out in a beautiful wide arc, curving up and around --- and then gets stuck high in tree.

 ---